black-roland/direwolf-igate-telemetry/README.md

 # Direwolf IGate Telemetry

-A small telemetry app for Direwolf to report temperature, load average and receive audio level to APRS.
+A small telemetry app for Direwolf to report load average, memory usage, temperature and receive audio level to APRS.

 ## How to build and install